signal-noise/datasupply/README.md

 Data Supply looks for a configuration file, and falls back to pragmatic defaults for any options that aren't configured.
 All the important decisions it takes can be overridden with configuration.
 All the important format- or framework-specific code it uses is pluggable and can be swapped out.

 When Data Supply runs, it:
-  * looks for data files in the project directory and converts them to its internal store using a sensible and performant representation
+  * looks for data files in the project directory and converts them to its internal store using a sensible and representation
   * creates filters that can be easily combined and extended to retrieve slices of data
   * creates components and functions that can be used to connect the data (filtered or not) to the component of your choice
   * uses headings in the data file as column / parameter names for predictable data retrieval